john-science/mazes_of_erebor/README.md

 Let's learn C++.

 We will build an old-school text-only adventure game.
-Let's try a maze-solving arcade game.
+A maze-solving arcade game.
 It will be built using `ncurses` and I won't bother trying to support Windows.

 Each branch of this repository has an increasingly fun game.
 And for each branch we will have to learn more about C++ to create the game we want.